TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Data.rst

     :name: data-flexform
     :Syntax: flexform : [field containing flexform data].[property of this flexform]

-    Access values from FlexForms, for example inside of :sql:`tt_content` record.
+    Access values from :ref:`FlexForms <t3coreapi:flexforms>`, for example inside of :sql:`tt_content` record.
 In contrast to most parts, deeper levels are accessed through dots, not pipes.

 ..  _data-type-gettext-flexform-example: